what futures are promised, what futures are forgotten. Reading a family archive

 Two videos in which the artist leafs through five family albums without commentary complement the photo panels.
 Seven postcards with texts on their backsides contextualize some of these photographs.
 This autobiographical work is thus about recovering unrealized possibilities in one’s own biography that always go beyond the self because they reach into historical, political, and geographical dimensions.

-Installation views: Camera Austria, Graz.
-Photographer: Markus Krottendorfer
+Installation views: Contaminated Landscapes, Camera Austria, Graz (2021), photographer: Markus Krottendorfer